BrerDawg/hrir_cmdline/README.md

 Run app with './hrir_cmdline -h' to get help and usage examples, or press 'h' once running.

 You can specify multiple audio files that have the same samplerate as the sofa file.
 If you run with '-v' verbose on, it will show you what the sofa file samplerate is.
-Don't use large audio files as mentioned above.
+Don't use large audio files as mentioned above.</br>

+Eg:</br>
+hrircmdline sofa=SimpleFreeFieldHRIR_1.0.sofa aud=footsteps_rocks48K.wav</br>

 There is a limit to how many files can be processed and is dependent on system frame rate and the power of you cpu, exceeding this limit will cause audio glitches.